Processing and routing

-When data enters Coralogix, it doesn’t just get ingested, it goes through a structured lifecycle that ensures it’s shaped, routed, and stored in the right place.
-Data is first received from shippers or agents, then transformed with DataPrime rules to clean up fields or create new values.
-Next, routing logic is applied based on attributes like region, team, or environment, and then the data is directed into the appropriate dataspace and dataset.
-If a dataset doesn’t already exist, it’s created automatically, and configuration details are inherited from the parent dataspace.
-This process ensures that incoming data is both flexible and consistent, ready to be queried, analyzed, and acted on.
+When data enters Coralogix, it goes through a structured lifecycle: received from shippers or agents, transformed with DataPrime rules, routed based on attributes like region or team, and directed into the appropriate dataspace and dataset.
+If a dataset doesn't already exist, it's created automatically and inherits configuration from the parent dataspace.

 High-level flow